Aeraphe/xvba-cli/Readme.md

 - This package provides a way to add VBA packages in Excel with XVBA VSCode extension
 - Add third packages to your project with command line interface
+- <b>Create/Build</b> a a VBA package and publish on XVBA repository

 ## Install

 - Type on terminal and press enter for install the xvba-cli Last Version

 ```
  npm i @localsmart/xvba-cli@latest --save-dev